midwestmilo/midwestmilo.github.io/content/if-it-wasnt-attached-to-my-shoulders.md

 <br>

 “Have you ever replaced your head?
-It’s quite easy, you know!”
+Easiest procedure I've had done in a while, you know.”

 “Easy for you, maybe.
 You have a modular spine.”

-“Oh, don’t be dramatic.
+“Don’t be dramatic.
 Everyone has a modular spine now.”

 “Not everyone.
 Some of us still have original neck architecture.”